The Sum of its Parts: Earth as a System

 As the climate continues to warm, the Earth system changes.
 The ice of the cryosphere melts, sea level rises, and weather patterns and ecosystems change.
 And as the Earth system changes, the climate warms.
 Some of these changes even amplify the rate of global warming.
 A great way to highlight the interconnections in the Earth system with students is by exploring the factors that affect and are affected by Earth’s climate.

 “Given the concerns that humankind is impacting the Earth's physical climate system, a broader concept of Earth as a system is emerging, including societal dimensions and the recognition that humanity plays an ever-increasing role in global change.
-Within this concept, knowledge from the traditional Earth science disciplines (geology, meteorology, oceanography, ecology, biology ...) is being gleaned and integrated to form a physical basis for Earth System Science,” says Ruzek.
+Within this concept, knowledge from the traditional Earth science disciplines (geology, meteorology, oceanography, ecology, biology...) is being gleaned and integrated to form a physical basis for Earth System Science,” says Ruzek.

 Ruzek continues by saying, “Earth system science fosters the synthesis of disciplinary knowledge into a holistic model of Earth with broader interdisciplinary relevance.
-However, the development both conceptually and physically of the Earth system model and its quantitative assessment in the classroom and laboratory is a continuing, formative processes which requires nurturing and commitment to eclectic learning beyond one's discipline.
+However, the development both conceptually and physically of the Earth system model and its quantitative assessment in the classroom and laboratory is a continuing, formative process that requires nurturing and commitment to eclectic learning beyond one's discipline.
 The intersection of disciplinary specialties often provides the most fertile and interesting fields for study, but is easily sidetracked by traditional disciplinary interests.”

 NASA's Definition of Earth System Science